 1. Your “oul fella” and your “oul wan”

-These refer to your father and your mother and is used commonly all over Ireland.
+These terms refer to your father and your mother respectively

 3. Acting the maggot